 OTT Platforms for That '90s Show are Netflix, Netflix basic with Ads

 After trading in the seemingly charmed life of a gentleman for one of a swashbuckling buccaneer, Stede Bonnet becomes captain of the pirate ship Revenge.
 Struggling to earn the respect of his potentially mutinous crew, Stede’s fortunes change after a fateful run-in with the infamous Captain Blackbeard.
 Stede and crew attempt to get their ship together and survive life on the high seas.

-OTT Platforms for Our Flag Means Death are HBO Max
+OTT Platforms for Our Flag Means Death are Max Amazon Channel, Max

 Comedy about the life and times of William Shakespeare as he starts to make a name for himself in London, whilst also trying to balance life as a husband and father for his family in Stratford-upon-Avon.